 Earth Weave’s Dolomite Collection Area Rugs are made with the same material as their signature carpets, and have the lowest pile weight at 30 oz.
 These are excellent entry-level eco-friendly rugs and ideal for lower traffic areas.

-- Best suited to lower traffic areas such as bedrooms and guest rooms
+Highlights: Rugs combine the durability and softness of natural wool.
+100% undyed and untreated.
+Best suited to lower traffic areas such as bedrooms and guest rooms.

 |Country of Origin:||US (using UK-sourced materials)|